kurator-dev/kurator/docs/proposals/rollout/rollout.md

     // +optional
     CorsPolicy *istiov1alpha3.CorsPolicy `json:"corsPolicy,omitempty"`

+    // CanaryStrategy defines parameters for canary test.
+    // Note: Kurator determines whether A/B Testing and Blue/Green Deployment or Canary Deployment
+    // related processing is required based on  the presence or absence of content in the analysisTimes field.
+    // So can't configure analysisTimes and canaryStrategy at the same time.
+    // +optional
+    CanaryStrategy *CanaryConfig `json:"canaryStrategy,omitempty"`

-    // RolloutAnalysisCheckTimes defines the number of traffic analysis checks to run for A/B Testing and Blue/Green
+    // AnalysisTimes defines the number of traffic analysis checks to run for A/B Testing and Blue/Green Deployment
-    // If set "rolloutAnalysisCheckTimes: 10".
+    // If set "analysisTimes: 10".
 It means Kurator will checks the preview service ten times.
-    // Note: Kurator determines whether Blue/Green and A/B or canary related processing is required based on
-    // the presence or absence of content in the rolloutAnalysisCheckTimes field.
-    // So can't configure rolloutAnalysisCheckTimes and canaryStrategy at the same time.
     // +optional
-    RolloutAnalysisCheckTimes *int `json:"analysisCheckTimes,omitempty"`
+    AnalysisTimes int `json:"analysisTimes,omitempty"`

-    // Match conditions of A/B HTTP header.
+    // Match conditions of A/B Testing HTTP header.
     // The header keys must be lowercase and use hyphen as the separator.
     // values are case-sensitive and formatted as follows:
     // - `exact: "value"` for exact string match